Best open source analytics tools. An honest roundup.

 The tools, ranked by what they are best for

 Ranked for the specific reader this page serves: someone who wants a lightweight, honest, ownable analytics tool they can ask questions of.
-If your priority is a different job (say, session replay), the order would shift, and the tradeoffs below say exactly when it should.
+If your priority is a different job (say, pixel-perfect DOM session replay), the order would shift, and the tradeoffs below say exactly when it should.

 - 2PostHogall-in-one product analyticsMIT (with some paid features)